41y08h/fquery/README.md

 - A **Query key**, it uniquely identifies the query stored in the cache.
 - A `Future` that either resolves or throws an error

+The same query key can be used in multiple instances of `useQuery` hook and the data will be shared throughout the app.

 ```dart
 Future<List<Post>> getPosts() async {